Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set metadata to enable-oslogin=true for the instance.
 Set the service account to no service account for that instance.
 Direct them to use the Cloud Shell to ssh to that instance.
 - [ ] Enable block project wide keys for the instance.
 Generate an SSH key for each user in the dev1 group.
 Distribute the keys to dev1 users and direct them to use their third-party tools to connect.
 - [ ] Enable block project wide keys for the instance.
 Generate an SSH key and associate the key with that instance.
 Distribute the key to dev1 users and direct them to use their third-party tools to connect.

+To configure an SSH connection to a single Compute Engine instance for users in the dev1 group, where this instance is the only resource they should connect to, the best approach is:

+**[1] Set metadata to enable-oslogin=true for the instance.
+Grant the dev1 group the compute.osLogin role.
+Direct them to use the Cloud Shell to ssh to that instance.**

+Here's why this option is correct:

+- **enable-oslogin=true**: This metadata setting enables OS Login, which allows users to authenticate using their Google Cloud credentials rather than traditional SSH keys.
+This simplifies SSH access management.
+- **Grant compute.osLogin role to dev1 group**: This role allows members of the dev1 group to use OS Login to authenticate to the instance.
+- **Use Cloud Shell**: Users can use the Cloud Shell environment, which automatically handles authentication and connection to the instance using OS Login.

+The reasons why the other options are incorrect:

+**[2] Set metadata to enable-oslogin=true for the instance.
+Set the service account to no service account for that instance.
+Direct them to use the Cloud Shell to ssh to that instance.**
+- Setting the service account to no service account would disable any service account access, which is not necessary for SSH access by users.
+This option does not provide a mechanism for user authentication via OS Login.

+**[3] Enable block project wide keys for the instance.
+Generate an SSH key for each user in the dev1 group.
+Distribute the keys to dev1 users and direct them to use their third-party tools to connect.**
+- Using block project wide keys is a legacy method and is not suitable when OS Login is available.
+It involves managing SSH keys manually, which is less secure and more complex compared to OS Login.

+**[4] Enable block project wide keys for the instance.
+Generate an SSH key and associate the key with that instance.
+Distribute the key to dev1 users and direct them to use their third-party tools to connect.**
+- Similar to option [3], this involves managing SSH keys manually, which is less preferable when OS Login can be used for more secure and manageable access control.

+Therefore, **option [1]** is the correct and recommended approach to configure SSH access for users in the dev1 group to the specified Compute Engine instance.

 **[⬆ Back to Top](#table-of-contents)**